Policies and Procedures

 Generally speaking, CS majors (in Engineering) have two types of electives, technical electives and free electives.
 Students must choose technical electives from a set of courses approved by the department.
 Almost any course on campus can be used for free elective credits.
 There are some restrictions (e.g. on the number of physical education courses you can take).
-For more information on these restrictions, please check the specific regulations on electives for your college (LAS students, College of Engineering students), while most Engineering students can find an explanation of their foreign language requirement here.
+For more information on these restrictions, please check the specific regulations on electives for your college (LAS students, College of Engineering students), while most Engineering students can find an explanation of their Language Other Than English (LOTE) requirement here.

 For international students who are not native speakers of English, the requirement can be more complicated.
 International students in LAS must have completed 4 yrs of their native language and English in a Senior Secondary School (grades 9, 10, 11, and 12).
-Students who did not complete 4 years of either English or their native language can take the proficiency exam in their native language through the 4th level at UIUC to waive the foreign language requirement.
+Students who did not complete 4 years of either English or their native language can take the proficiency exam in their native language through the 4th level at UIUC to waive the language other than English requirement.

 In the College of Engineering, international students must have completed 3 years of their native language and English in a Senior Secondary School (grades 9, 10, 11, or 12).
-Students who did not complete 3 years can take the proficiency exam through the 3rd level at UIUC to waive the foreign language requirement.
+Students who did not complete 3 years can take the proficiency exam through the 3rd level at UIUC to waive the Language Other Than English (LOTE) requirement.
 (This requirement applies to student who started school in Fall 2000 or later.)

 Undergraduate students at the University of Illinois may take a limited number of courses under certain circumstances and have the grade from the first time taking the course removed from GPA calculations.
 Before retaking a course and assuming that grade replacement can be applied, READ THE UNIVERSITY'S GRADE REPLACEMENT POLICY AND THE PROCEDURES FOR YOUR COLLEGE CAREFULLY.

 CS majors in the College of Engineering should consult the Engineering advising site on Grade Replacement for procedures.

 CS majors in the College of Liberal Arts & Sciences should consult the LAS advising site and Sciences for the grade replacement procedures they should follow.